Git - Difference between merge and rebase

 ---Let's go back to basics: Git.

-This powerful versioning tool is hugely underestimated by newcomers because "Oh jeez it's so hard to understand what's the difference between git pull origin master
+This powerful versioning tool is hugely underestimated by newcomers because "Oh jeez it's so hard to understand what's the difference between git pull origin master and git merge origin/master, and what the hell is this slash in the middle"?

 Yeah, just trolling, but actually there's something awesome we can do and that's very simple "in the end": rebasing.